 While there are many who love this genre, most of us are watching it simply to feel that thrill or send chills down the spine.
 It’s kind of an addiction that makes you watch films that are prone to scare the hell out of you.

-Hollywood has been making all kinds of horror films since from its inception.
+Hollywood has been making all kinds of horror movies since its inception.
 This genre was more likely developed as an art just like comedy.
-Unlike comedy genre, which is, of course, used to make people laugh, the horror genre was to scare people.
+Unlike the comedy genre, which is, of course, used to make people laugh, the horror genre was to scare people.

 While some of the movies are based on true events, there are many that are fiction stories developed by the screenwriters or adapted from popular novels and books by well-known authors of this genre in the literature world.

 Best Hollywood Horror Movies of All Time